 The UK is packed full of amazing things to see and do.
 It doesn’t matter where you are based, where you are visiting or where you are living; you will always find something for you to do.
-However, if you are looking for something that is natural, beautiful and exciting too; then Cheddar Gorge is definitely one place that should be on the list.
+However, if you are looking for something that is natural, beautiful and exciting too; then Cheddar Gorge walk is definitely one place that should be on the list.

 Not sure that you know much about Cheddar Gorge but want to learn more?
 Why not take a look at this article that is dedicated to all things Cheddar!